axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

    .. figure:: images/case-details-histories.png

 #.
 Documents, you find an area for documents that were
    attached to the case.
-You may add or delete documents which his described in the HowTo’s below.
+You may add or delete documents described in the HowTo’s below.

    .. figure:: images/case-details-documents.png